Planning Consultancy:

 Large houses in multiple occupation (HMO)

 An HMO which has more than six residents will usually be treated as a use on its own (what in planning terms is called a sui generis use).
-It includes properties such as larger shared houses with more than six occupiers or larger houses comprising bedsitting accommodation, i.e. non self-contained units where there are more than six residents.
+It includes properties such as larger shared houses with more than six occupiers or larger houses comprising bedsitting accommodation, i.e. non self-contained units where there are more than six residents, and thsi will for a "suis generis use".

 When is planning permission required if there is a change of use?